 Original single-action revolvers manufactured prior to 1899 or approved replicas are the only revolvers allowed in main match competition.
 Certain shooting categories require the use of specific types of revolvers and calibres.
 No more than two main match revolvers may be carried to the firing line at any time.
 The Revolver calibres are consistent with those used in Rifle competition.

 Targets used in Single Action matches are generally ‘reactive’ plates specifically designed for this type of competition using lead projectiles (copper jacketed projectiles are prohibited).
 Targets are varied, with most common shapes being square, round or card-suit shapes often based on a 400x400mm size.
 Novelty targets, buffalo, ore cart and tombstone-shaped targets are also commonly used.
 Multiple targets are used on each match stage.

 The targets are set in accordance with the stage description and must be engaged in exactly the same sequence from static positions, regardless of which category a participant competes in.
 Sequences are clearly described in the shooters’ program.

 Matches are scored based upon elapsed shooting time and added penalty points for missed targets.
 Each stage is scored individually and the total combined scores for all stages are ranked for place of finish, either overall or by category.
 Rank scoring is recommended when all stages of a match are not of around the same duration and degree of difficulty.
 The alternative to rank scoring is scoring based upon total elapsed time; ie, the total raw time plus penalties.
 More recently, the stage point scoring system has been introduced.

-Contact email@example.com to contact Peter (Captain) or Stephen (Vice Captain)
+Contact email@example.com to contact Peter (Captain) or William (Vice Captain)